 If you’re journaling with these, expect the colors to look a bit paler than expected, but that could be caused by the ink formula not being too strong so you can erase them properly.

 The follow-up question for this question is, why should you use a pencil instead?
 The common ground between erasable pens and pencils is that you can easily correct them.
-But while pencils were our go-to writing instrument when we were in grade school, they used to leave marks or “ghosts” when you erase them.
-Meanwhile, erasable pens leave little to no marks at all, and you do not have to worry about lead residue and rubber “crumbs” on your page.
+But while pencils were our go-to writing instrument when we were in grade school, they used to leave marks or “ghosts” when you use an eraser them.
+Meanwhile, erasable pens leave little to no marks at all with their eraser, and you do not have to worry about lead residue and rubber “crumbs” on your page.

 When in the professional scene, pens are our weapons at work, used for taking notes, making marks, or journaling.
 Bustle already considers the erasable pen as a journaling must-have, so this is a good addition to your station.
 Plus, using a pen adds a touch of professionalism to your note-taking!